TriumphCoding/Adelphia/Design/SourceBook03.md

 ## Character Creation Example

-Monico Aaronway is a Human Swordmaster, traveling the land in search of adventure and fame.
+Monico Aaronway is a Human Vagabond, traveling the land in search of adventure and fame.

 ### Growth